VitorCorrea18/project-trivia/README.md

 [Jorge Dorio](https://github.com/JorgeDorio),
 [Tadeo Salaviaw](https://github.com/SALAVIAW), and myself.
 The project is a Trivia game.
 We used the free API [Open Trivia Database](https://opentdb.com/) to feed our front end project.
-The main goal here was to put in practice our knowledge of React and Redux.
+The main goal here was to put in practice what we had learned of React and Redux.

 <img src="./trivia.png" alt='screenshot' width="500">